tacoinfra/kiln/README.md

 # Running a Pre-Built Monitor

 Obsidian Systems provides pre-built Docker images for each release on [Docker Hub](https://hub.docker.com/r/obsidiansystems/tezos-bake-monitor/).
 These images allow anyone to run the software without building it themselves.
-It works on Linux, macOS, and Windows.
+It has been tested on Linux and macOS.

 To run the Docker image you need to have [Docker installed](https://www.docker.com/get-started).